 The primary mission of the Ventura County Law Library is to provide citizens of Ventura County access to legal reference materials on state, federal and international statutes, case law and supporting materials.
 The Library does provide guidance and direction to selected legal sites from its web page.

-With the help of an InFoPeople grant from the California State Library, the Library offers public access to the Internet.
+The Library offers public access to the Internet.
 Users are expected to use the Internet in a responsible manner and follow all Library rules established for its use.
 The policies stated here are designed to ensure easy access to the service by all patrons.

 Unfortunately, not all sources on the Internet provide accurate, current or complete information.
 The Ventura County Law Library is not responsible for any damages, losses, or invasions of privacy related to the use of the Internet.